kairos-io/immucore/README.md

 * `cos-img/filename=<imgfile>`: This is one of the main parameters, it defines the location of the image file to boot from.
-This defines the booting mode for Immucore, setting in motion the full DAG to set up the system.
+This defines the booting mode for Immucore, setting in motion the full workflow to end up with an immutable system.

 * `rd.immucore.overlay=tmpfs:<size>`: This defines the size of the tmpfs used for the ephemeral overlayfs.
 It can be expressed in MiB or as a % of the available memory.
 Defaults to `rd.immucore.overlay=tmpfs:20%` if not present.
-  Backwards compatible with the old `rd.cos.overlay` stanza.
+  Backwards compatible with the old `rd.cos.overlay` directive.

 * `rd.immucore.overlay=LABEL=<vol_label>`: Optionally and mostly for debugging purposes the overlayfs can be mounted on top of a persistent block device.
   Block devices can be expressed by LABEL (`LABEL=<blk_label>`) or by UUID (`UUID=<blk_uuid>`)
-  Backwards compatible with the old `rd.cos.overlay` stanza.
+  Backwards compatible with the old `rd.cos.overlay` directive.

 * `rd.immucore.mount=LABEL:<blk_label>:<mountpoint>`: This option defines a
   persistent block device and its mountpoint.
 Block devices can also be defined by UUID (`UUID=<blk_uuid>:<mountpoint>`).
 This option can be passed multiple times.
-  Backwards compatible with the old `rd.cos.mount` stanza.
+  Backwards compatible with the old `rd.cos.mount` directive.

 * `rd.immucore.oemlabel=<label>`: This option sets the label to search for in order to mount the OEM partition.
-Defaults to COS_OEM Backwards compatible with the old `rd.cos.oemlabel` stanza.
+Defaults to COS_OEM Backwards compatible with the old `rd.cos.oemlabel` directive.

 * `rd.immucore.oemtimeout=<seconds>`: By default we assume the existence of a persistent block device labelled `COS_OEM` which is used to keep some